unclebob/CC_SMC/README.md

       ...
     }

-The programer will write the `TurnstileActions` interface to declare all the _Action_ functions.
+The programmer will write the `TurnstileActions` interface to declare all the _Action_ functions.
 SMC will generate code that implements that interface.
 Here how this looks in UML:

               +-------------------------+
               |      <<interface>>      |